Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 **DONE:**
 * M5 Stack able to send a notification to server (Processing) for each new step
-* Processing able to process the notification, calculate the total steps and send it back to the M5
+* Desktop able to process the notification, increment the total steps and ensure data persisted, and sends the updated user profile back to the M5
 * M5 able to process message from processing and display total steps
 * Created web design and mockup pages